yamaton/vscode-h2o/README.md

-## Preloaded command specs
+## Supported commands

-This extension comes with some CLI specs for autocompletion though it can dynamically create them by scanning man pages or `--help` documents in your local environment.
-The preprocessed specs include:
+This extension comes with some CLI specs though it can dynamically create specs by scanning man pages or `--help` documents in your local environment.
+The preloaded specs include:

 * git
 * npm